nus-cs2103-AY1920S1/duke/tutorials/textUiTestingTutorial.md

    )
    REM no error here, errorlevel == 0

-   REM run the program, feed commands from input.txt file and redirect the output to the ACTUAL.TXT java -classpath ..\bin Duke < input.txt > ACTUAL.TXT
+   REM run the program, feed commands from command.txt file and redirect the output to the ACTUAL.TXT java -classpath ..\bin Duke < command.txt > ACTUAL.TXT

    REM compare the output to the expected output
    FC ACTUAL.TXT EXPECTED.TXT